Orbital railways in London: R25

 The R25 was a proposed railway orbital around the Zone 3 area of London.
 First proposed in the Mayor of London's £1.3 trillion London Infrastructure 2050 plan, the line would have used some existing Network Rail and London Overground lines, linked by stretches of new railway.
+Any plans to extend the Suffragette line past Barking Riverside station were dropped favour of extending the DLR to Thamesmead.